 “The festive season is all about people coming together, sharing great food, belly laughs, appreciation, sun, celebrating life, honoring family and relationships, giving and gratitude.

 I love giving special gifts at Christmas time and I think a really great gift is not determined by the price tag, but by the thought and love behind it.
 Every year I make up jars of all sorts of things to hand out because cooking is my love language.

 Today, I am sharing the recipe for my Rosemary and Sea Salt Grain Free Crackers.
-In the coming days, I will share a few more recipes from the above list.
+In the coming days, I will share a few more recipes.”

 - 3 tablespoons tahini paste